What Are the Side Effects of Statins? Your Guide to Safety

 Key Takeaways

-• ✓ Serious side effects like rhabdomyolysis or liver damage are rare but require immediate medical attention.
+• ✓ Serious side effects like liver damage or diabetes risk are rare but require monitoring.

 How It Works